 5. You have enough time to do everything the Father wants you to do.
 This is a corollary of taking my assignments from the Lord.
 If we study the life of Jesus, we get the sense that he balanced his time perfectly.
 He was purposeful with his goals yet left margin to be interrupted.
 He was never hurried.
 Each person in front of him felt like the most important person in the world.
 He was perfectly at peace when he taught or went to dinner at someone’s house.
 He was always “present” and never preoccupied.
 He kept communion with his heavenly Father by withdrawing for prayer.
 He accepted the limits of only ministering three years before his life was over.

 If you are harried and bothered, you may be doing more than the Lord wants you to do.
 Or you may be doing it sooner than he wants or in your own strength.
-You may be overcommitted because of my desire to please people or just because you genuinely see the need.
-We will come back to this when we think about Martha.
+You may be overcommitted because of your desire to please people or just because you genuinely see the need.
 But this principle reminds you that you are to work hard but not work harried.

 7. The motivation for thinking about time management is so that you will glorify the Lord.
 This last point brings us back full circle.
 We see in this prayer the motivation of Jesus.
 His heart was that God would be seen as glorious by those around him.
 Similarly, our heart motivation must be that we will honor the Lord in all that we do.
-At the end of the day, people will not think that we are great but that He is great.
+At the end of the day, we don’t want people to think that we are great, but that he is great.

-Jesus is not only our Savior but our example in how we can honor the Father with managing it.
+Jesus is not only our Savior but our example in how we can honor the Father in managing our time.
 From this passage we peer into the heart of Jesus and see how our Savior sought to please his Father and listened for his work to do and how he could rejoice in the completion of his personal responsibility even while the messiness of this world continued.